joaoalbertocsjunior/react-s/README.md

 This project envisions a future where data-bound and ready-to-consume components can be fetched directly from apis or send over url params and body requests.

+## Why this sould be considered evergreen?

+- JSON is easy to read.
+- JSON is easy to parse.
+- JSON is easy to mantain.
+- JSON is widely adopted.

 ## Is the project _production ready_?

 In summary, **no**, _eventually_ it will be.